microsoft/vscode-docs/docs/remote/troubleshooting.md

 When working inside a container, SSH host, or VS Online environment the port the browser is connecting to may be blocked.

 **Resolution:** Extensions can use the `vscode.env.openExternal` or `vscode.env.asExternalUri` APIs (which automatically forwards localhost ports) to resolve this problem.
 See the [extension author's guide](/api/advanced-topics/remote-extensions#opening-something-in-a-local-browser-or-application) for details.
-As a workaround, use the **Remote-Containers: Forward Port from Container...** or **Remote-SSH: Forward Port from Active Host...**, or **VS Online: Forward Port** commands to do so manually.
+As a workaround, use the **Forward a Port** command to do so manually.

 ### Webview contents do not appear